-PO Box 550, Venice, CA 90294 www.VeniceNC.org SCHOOLS AND PARKS 14.
-PLAYGROUND AT CENTENNIAL PARK (7-0-0) MOTION: The VNC Board of Officers supports the concept of a playground as part of Centennial Park.
-The VNC Board of Officers wants to ensure this playground leaves room for additional vegetation, references to the railroad, and additional structures like the Flying Carousel LUPC 15.
-A 1648 S. ABBOT KINNEY BLVD - APCW-2024-275-SPE-SPP-CDP-WDI (5-1-1) Construction of a new commercial building in single jurisdiction coastal zone (see supporting docs) MOTION: The Venice Neighborhood Council recommends approval of a City CDP and a Specific Plan Project Permit for the project at 1648 Abbot Kinney for the construction a new 1- story with mezzanine, 22 foot high (flat roof), 2,651 square foot ground floor retail use commercial building on a 30 x 90 vacant lot (currently contains a temporary non-fixed structure) totaling 2,700.2 square feet, with no auto parking spaces, providing 2 short- term and two long-term bicycle parking spaces, including a waiver of the one-foot dedication and a specific plan exception for no auto parking on site B. CIS FOR CITY COUNCIL FILE 23-0623 (7-0-1) Background Information See CF 23-0623 for further information about Executive Directive 1 and processes related to the Affordable Housing Streamlining draft ordinance (preparation of ordinance approved by City Council in June 2023).
+PO Box 550, Venice, CA 90294 www.VeniceNC.org Whereas, the voters of Council District 11, which includes Venice, elected Traci Park as councilmember specifically to reverse the misguided policies of Mr. Bonin, especially in the city's approach to public safety, homeless encampments and resident quality-of-life; and, Whereas, during the pandemic, the city enforced none of the parking regulations cited above, and saw a steep increase in the number of vehicles used as dwellings, which was not mirrored in nearby cities, and the city allowed its contracted ability to tow and store and dismantle oversize vehicles to atrophy and has proved incompetent at increasing these capabilities over the time since the pandemic emergency order was repealed; LUPC A. 1648 S. ABBOT KINNEY BLVD - APCW-2024-275-SPE-SPP-CDP-WDI (5-1-1) Construction of a new commercial building in single jurisdiction coastal zone (see supporting docs) MOTION: The Venice Neighborhood Council recommends approval of a City CDP and a Specific Plan Project Permit for the project at 1648 Abbot Kinney for the construction a new 1- story with mezzanine, 22 foot high (flat roof), 2,651 square foot ground floor retail use commercial building on a 30 x 90 vacant lot (currently contains a temporary non-fixed structure) totaling 2,700.2 square feet, with no auto parking spaces, providing 2 short-term and two long-term bicycle parking spaces, including a waiver of the one-foot dedication and a specific plan exception for no auto parking on site B. CIS FOR CITY COUNCIL FILE 23-0623 (7-0-1) Background Information See CF 23-0623 for further information about Executive Directive 1 and processes related to the Affordable Housing Streamlining draft ordinance (preparation of ordinance approved by City Council in June 2023).
 See more information about the status of the proposed draft ordinance at Planning / Streamlining Ordinance.
-Motion to File CIS: In regard to CF 23-0623, the Venice Neighborhood Council, a member of the Westside Neighborhood Alliance of Councils (WRAC), requests that the city cap development waivers at five (5), with no more than one (1) of which may be related to the environment, for Executive Directive 1 (ED1) and 100% Affordable Housing Streamlining Ordinance projects, and further requests
+Motion to File CIS: In regard to CF 23-0623, the Venice Neighborhood Council, a member of the Westside Neighborhood Alliance of Councils (WRAC), requests that the city cap development waivers at five (5), with no more than one (1) of which may be related to the environment, for Executive Directive 1 (ED1) and 100% Affordable Housing Streamlining Ordinance projects, and further requests (1) that the ordinance require 15-foot front- and rear-yard setbacks for permeable surface and stormwater recapture; and (2) and exemption for the Coastal Zone, R-1 Zones, HPOZs, Historic Districts, substandard streets, and high fire zone